Skip to main content

 If grade 4 toxicity recurs, permanently discontinue therapy

-Concomitant use of pralsetinib with combined P-glycoprotein (P-gp) and strong cytochrome P-450 (CYP) isoenzyme 3A inhibitors should be avoided.
-If concomitant use cannot be avoided, the manufacturer recommends reducing the dosage of pralsetinib as described in Table 3.
-When concomitant use of the combined P-gp or strong CYP3A inhibitor is discontinued, the pralsetinib dosage should be returned (after 3–5 elimination half-lives of the combined P-gp or CYP3A inhibitor) to the dosage used prior to initiation of the combined P-gp and strong CYP3A inhibitor.
+Avoid concomitant use of pralsetinib with any of the following: strong or moderate CYP3A inhibitors, P-gp inhibitors, combined P-gp and strong CYP3A inhibitors, or combined P-gp and moderate CYP3A inhibitors.
+If concomitant use cannot be avoided, reduce the dosage of pralsetinib as described in Table 3.
+When concomitant use of the P-gp and/or CYP3A inhibitor is discontinued, return the pralsetinib dosage (after 3–5 elimination half-lives) to the dosage used prior to initiation of the P-gp and/or CYP3A inhibitor.

-Table 3: Recommended Dosage Reduction for Concomitant Use with Combined P-gp or Strong CYP3A Inhibitors1
+Table 3: Recommended Dosage Modification for Concomitant Use with P-gp and/or CYP3A Inhibitors1

 Current Dosage